AndreeaGuster/ArduinoProjects/Arduino_Led_Matrix_8x8_Project/README.md

                   -you will see that at the buttom of the display there is a line with 2 points, that is our Spaceship!
                   -you can move the Spaceship to the left or to the right -the meteors are at the top of the display.
 You better shoot them quickly 'cause they are coming at you!
-                  -once a meteor hits the Spaceship, you lose a life -if all your lives are gone, you lost the game :(.
+                  -once a meteor touches the ground, the hole column of meteors disappears -once a meteor hits the Spaceship, you lose a life -if all your lives are gone, you lost the game :(.